cmhamel/automesh/book/examples/spheres/README.md

         [0, 0, 0, 0, 0, 0, 0]]], dtype=uint8)
 ```

-Because of the large size of `sphere_5`, its data structure is not shown
+Because of its large size, the data struture for `sphere_5` is not shown here.
-here.

 These segmentations are saved to